 Notice how the selected residues are highlighted simultaneously in all plots, i.e. if you point at the Consistency with Ensemble plot, you will see where the given residue is in the sequence as well as in the 3D structure.
 The lower the consistency value, the more flexible the region is.
 This can be a good tool to quickly evaluate which model is the most stable one and which regions to take into account for further modelling.
 The default coloring scheme in the molecular viewer is consistency, or local deviations of a protein from the ‘consensus’ extracted from other selected models.

-When performing docking, we want to make sure that we work with all relevant parts of the protein, i.e. part necessary for interactions.
-In some cases unstructured termini that are not vital for the complex formation can quite on the contrary, hinder the protein contact.
+When performing docking, we want to make sure that we only work with the relevant parts of the protein, i.e. the parts necessary for interactions.
+In some cases unstructured termini that are not vital for the complex formation might actually hinder the formation of a proper interface.

 Except for downloading the model in the PDB Format one can download a report that summarizes results for all models, suggest relevant publications and lists all possible templates.
 This is very useful to keep, however plain copy-pasting to your end report is strongly discouraged.
 Rather inspect all obtained results and select the relevant information and figures.

 You started with a sequence of a protein and went all the way from finding possible templates, to evaluating which to use, to building several models, assessing their quality, and finally selecting one representative.
 This model can now be used to offer insights on the binding of MDM2 to p53, or on the structure of the mouse MDM2 protein, or to seed new computational analysis such as docking.

 You might want to continue with the tutorial on molecular dynamics simulations!